 Artscape Wychwood Barns is a perfect example of what can happen when there is a spark of inspiration and the local communities take initiative.
 What exactly is this 60,000-square-foot, multi-purpose complex that has been turned into the social hub of the area?
 Located on a 4.3 acre site between Wychwood Avenue and Christie Street, this community centre uses the five attached brick buildings (built in the 1910s) of the former Wychwood TTC Barns.
 After the TTC moved its activities to newer locations, The Barns remained vacant for years, its devastated buildings nothing but a thorn in the eyes of the residents.
 Realizing the potential of this space, the non-profit urban development organization Artscape launched a massive campaign in 2007 to save it and to rebuild it to a community space.

-After receiving financial support from many local organizations, the project was astonishingly finished by 2008, providing exclusive living and working spaces for 26 artists and their families and many companies, including the Association for Native development in the Performing and Visual Arts, the Helene Comay Nursery School, the Latino Canadian Cultural Association, the Latin American-Canadian Arts Projects, the Local Enhancement and Appreciation of Forests, New Adventures in Sound Art, the Stop Community Food Centre, Storytelling Toronto, Theatre Direct Canada, and the Wychwood Barns Community Association.
+After receiving financial support from many local organizations, the project was astonishingly finished by 2008, providing exclusive living and working spaces for 26 artists and their families and many companies, including, the Helene Comay Nursery School, the Latin American-Canadian Arts Projects, the Local Enhancement and Appreciation of Forests, New Adventures in Sound Art, the Stop Community Food Centre, Storytelling Toronto, Theatre Direct Canada, and the Wychwood Barns Community Association.
 Today this innovative community project is among the hottest cultural and social meeting spots of the neighbourhood.